bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/setup-artifactory-project-repository.md

 After you've made the change, Archeobot reconciles once more and you'll see that your `approval_status` changes back to `nothing-to-approve` (or you will have deleted the ArtifactoryProject object, in which case you won't see anything at all).
 This means your rejection has been acknowledged and you can make further change requests.

-## Accessing your Artifactory project
+## Access your Artifactory project

 Once you have your Artifactory project you can add repositories and users, adjust roles and check the results of Xray scans on artifacts.

 **Note**: To use an Artifactory service account with your new Artifactory project, you must add that service account to the project.
 You can follow the process outlined in [Add users and service accounts to a project](#add-users-and-service-accounts-to-a-project).

-To use these features, log into the [Artifactory Web Console](https://artifacts.developer.gov.bc.ca).
+Log into the [Artifactory Web Console](https://artifacts.developer.gov.bc.ca).
 Near the top of the page, you'll see a drop-down that will probably say **All**.
 Click on this dropdown and select your new project.
 If you don't see your new project, it may be because of one of the following:
 * You may not be an administrator in the applicable OpenShift namespace.
 Ask one of the administrators to add you to the project.
 * You may not have logged in to Artifactory before creating the project.
 Contact the Platform Services team to fix the issue.
 You can reach out in the `#devops-artifactory` channel in Rocket.Chat.

 The menu on the left of the screen is divided into two sections: one marked with four little boxes, and one marked with two gears.
 * The "boxes" tab contains the navigation of the various artifacts and objects in your Artifactory Project.
-Initially, you won't see anything here and you may see an "error" on the main page; that's normal, and just indicates that you haven't created any repositories or artifacts in your project yet.
+Initially, you won't see anything here and you may see an "error" on the main page.
+That's normal - it just indicates that you haven't created any repositories or artifacts in your project yet.
 * The "gears" tab is for the administration of the project.
 This is where you will find the tools to add or remove users, or create new repositories.

 ## Add users and service accounts to a project